Illustration of a wife

 Because Magosaburou ordered the gates to be closed, the lord was unable to return to the castle even after sunset, and after that, Magosaburou and his wife lived happily together in the castle.

-However, when he returned to Kurokawa because life in his village was good, he received a Noh mask and went back to his village, which became the beginning of Kurokawa Noh.
+However, when I returned to Kurokawa, when I was told that the village had a good life, I received a Noh mask and returned to the village, which was the beginning of Kurokawa Noh.

 Characteristics of picture-style wives handed down in Yamagata